Ping on bun

+Ping on bun (平安包 (ping4 on1 baau1)) is a traditional Hong Kong food.
+It is a steamed bun consisting of low-protein rice flour and sugar, with a filling of either lotus seed paste, sesame, or sweet bean paste, that is then stamped with Chinese text reading "peace" or "safety" (平安 (ping4 on1)).
+It is best served hot or at room temperature.

+The ping on bun originates from Cheung Chau island in the Islands District of the New Territories of Hong Kong.
+It is strongly associated with the annual Cheung Chau Bun Festival, which revolves around the ping on bun and includes the construction of tall towers of buns.

 History

-During the mid-Qing Dynasty, a pandemic spread through villages in Cheung Chau and caused a lot of deaths.
+During the mid-Qing Dynasty, villages in Cheung Chau were plagued by an epidemic and constant raids from pirates.
 As a result, villagers decided to gather before Pak Tai and pray, and later on were instructed to set up altars and say mass to scare the evil spirits away.
 Afterwards, islanders built temples to show gratitude to Pak Tai's blessings, viewing him as the guardian of the village.
+The villagers believed that eating hot ping on bun helped to ward off disease, and that spreading powdered ping on buns in the sea calmed the ocean.

-As years went by, the annual Cheung Chau Bun Festival became a tradition.
+Over time, as both the epidemic and the pirates were no longer threats, the annual Cheung Chau Bun Festival became a cultural tradition.
 Villagers dressed up as gods to vanquish evil.
 The ping on bun was used to build the bun towers (three towers that stood 18 metres tall made of a huge number of buns) during the festival.
 Buns were to be distributed to the villagers after prayers and used to offer sacrifice to Gods and ghosts.

-The villagers believed that eating hot ping on bun helps ward off disease, and that spreading powdered ping on buns in the sea can help to calm the ocean.

-Ingredients

-Ping on bun originated in Hong Kong.
-Its major ingredients include low-protein flour, lotus seed paste as well as sugar.
-It is best served hot or at room temperature.
-There are also some special flavours such as red and green bean.

 Cultural influence

 More than 48,000 tourists go to Cheung Chau during the bun festival.

 The distribution of ping on buns outside the Pak Tai Temple attract a hundred people queuing from the morning.
-Guo Jin Kee, a shop selling Ping On Bun, sold more than 10,000 Ping On Buns a day while there were long queues outside the shop in the morning.
-Tourists have to wait for half an hour to buy fresh Ping On Buns.
+Guo Jin Kee, a shop selling ping on buns, sold more than 10,000 buns a day while there were long queues outside the shop in the morning.
+Customers often have to wait up to half an hour to buy fresh ping on buns.

-Kwong Koon Wan, who earned more than $10,000 by selling a variety of ping on bun-themed souvenirs, said the bun cushions and fans were popular among tourists and expected that he could earn more than $30,000.
+Kwong Koon Wan, who earned more than $10,000 by selling a variety of ping on bun-themed souvenirs, said the bun cushions and fans were popular among tourists and expected that he could earn more than $30,000 in revenue.